Peter Garrett

 Peter Robert Garrett AM (born 16 April 1953) is an Australian musician, environmentalist, activist and former politician.

 In 1973, Garrett became the lead singer of the Australian rock band Midnight Oil.
 As a performer he is known for his signature bald head, his eccentric dance style, and a "mesmerising onstage presence".
 He served as President of the Australian Conservation Foundation for ten years before being elected for the Labor Party as the Member of the House of Representatives for the seat of Kingsford Smith in the 2004 election.

 After Labor's victory in the 2007 election, Garrett was appointed Minister for the Environment, Heritage and the Arts by Prime Minister Kevin Rudd.
 Following the 2010 election, he was made Minister for School Education, Early Childhood and Youth by Prime Minister Julia Gillard.
 In the aftermath of the 2013 leadership spill, Garrett resigned from the Ministry and announced he would retire from politics at the 2013 election.

 In 2003, Garrett was appointed a Member of the Order of Australia, "for service to the community as a prominent advocate for environmental conservation and protection, and to the music industry."
 In 2009, the French Government appointed Garrett an Officer of the Order of Arts and Letters.
 In 2010, the World Wide Fund for Nature presented him with their Leaders for a Living Planet Award.

 Early life

-Born on 16 April 1953, in Wahroonga, Sydney, Garrett attended Gordon West Public School and then Barker College in Hornsby before studying politics at the Australian National University (ANU), where he was a resident at Burgmann College, and later law at the University of New South Wales.
-His father died while he was still at school.
-His mother died in a fire at the family home, during his period at university.
+Born on 16 April 1953, in Wahroonga, Sydney, Garrett was the eldest of three siblings.
+He suffered from severe asthma as a child.
+He attended Gordon West Public School and then Barker College in Hornsby before studying politics at the Australian National University (ANU), where he was a resident at Burgmann College, and later law at the University of New South Wales.

+His father died from an asthma attack while Peter was in his teens, and his mother died in a fire at the family home when he was in his early twenties.
+Peter managed to escape the fire, but his mother was asleep upstairs and he was unable to rescue her.